 Moisture exposure and soap dries out leather, so an essential final step is reconditioning.
 Without reconditioning, boots can deteriorate faster and look worse after being cleaned.
 To remedy this, you’ll need to apply a quality leather conditioner.
-Conditioned leather resists stains, holds up to scratches, and remains soft, supple, and water resistant.
+Conditioned leather resists stains, holds up to scratches, and remains soft, supple, and water-resistant.

 Bick conditioner is my preferred leather conditioner- it’s worth buying a tin to keep all of your leather goods looking great, but you can also buy individual packets of leather conditioner for single applications.
 I like keeping leather conditioner on hand- it’s surprising how often it comes in handy.

-Take a bit of the conditioner, put it on your fingers (you can use rubber gloves, but it’s not neccessary), and begin to massage it into the leather.
+Take a bit of the conditioner, put it on your fingers (you can use rubber gloves, but it’s not necessary), and begin to massage it into the leather.
 I like to apply a thin layer, wait 20 minutes, apply a second layer, then use a soft dry cloth to buff off any extra remaining on the surface of the leather.

-Generally, conditioning leather works a little better- and penetrates a little deeper into the leather- if the leather is slightly warm.
+PRO TIP: Generally, conditioning leather works a little better- and penetrates a little deeper into the leather- if the leather is slightly warm.
 Placing your boots in the vicinity of a heat vent or in a warm laundry room for a few minutes before conditioning- or while you are waiting for the conditioning to soak in- may improve the effectiveness of the process.